A shared page for the various webcomics written by John Allison and set in or associated with the fictional Yorkshire town of Tackleford.

 - Summation Gathering: Like in any self-respecting Closed Circle murder mystery.

 THAT *Another Shelley stand-alone adventure.
-This time she's in America (sans intern) doing a book-tour.
-She arrives in Heaven, Arizona just in time for the town Lemon Festival, and an attack by a flock of giant killer moths.
+This time she's in America (sans intern) doing a book tour.
+She arrives in Heaven, Arizona just in time for the towns Lemon Festival, and an attack by a flock of giant killer moths.